silnrsi/langtags/doc/langtags.md

 - **iana** The IANA names for the language of the canonical tag.
 Is an array. \[Array added 1.1.1\] \[Always an array 1.2.0\]
 - **name** The name from the Ethnologue names list for the language and region of the full tag.
 If this does not exist, then any name from the list of names given for this language is used.
 If this fails to find anything, then the **iana** entry is used.
 Thus **name** is never empty.
 - **names** Other alternative names for this language coming from the Ethnologue names list, including alternate names and names and alternate names from other regions.
 - **localname** If present, this gives the name of the language in the orthography specified by this set.
 Also known as the autonym.
-This comes from CLDR/SLDR data. \[Deprecated 1.1.0, use localnames instead\]
+This comes from CLDR/SLDR data.
+If not present, use localnames[0].
 - **sldr** True if there is a file in the SLDR for at least one of the tags in this set.
 - **nophonvars** If present and true indicates that this tag may not take a phonetic alphabet variant.
 This occurs if the tag has a hidden script which is not Latn.
 - **script** Specifies the script component of the full tag, for this set.
 Conforms to ISO 15924. \[Added 1.0.1\]